mobile app bar

 Oct 26, 2025; Martinsville, Virginia, USA; NASCAR Cup Series driver Kyle Larson (5) before the Xfinity 500 at Martinsville Speedway.

-The Next Gen car can be criticised for its many flaws.
-But none can contest the fact that it has made giant leaps in certain aspects of aerodynamics and safety.
-One of those engineering marvels that it showcases can be seen broad as daylight when drivers take the high line on tracks like the Homestead-Miami Speedway.
+While the Next Gen car can be criticised for many flaws, none can contest that it has made giant leaps in certain aspects of aerodynamics and safety.
+One of those engineering marvels can be seen when drivers take the high line on tracks like the Homestead-Miami Speedway.

 What happens when a driver rides the wall